 A Seller posts Offers to the market in the highlighted area of the screen in Figure 3 above.
 The Offer price is entered in the box labeled “Price” in dollars and cents.
 For example, 77.32 indicates an Offer price of 77 dollars and 32 cents.

+A Seller can post any price greater than $0 but less than $100.

 The quantity is entered in the box labeled “Qty” and must be a whole number.
 For example, 3 indicates an Offer to sell 3 units.
 The posted quantity is the maximum number of units the Seller is willing to sell at the posted offer price.
 As previously explained, the Seller may offer to sell as many units as they have available to sell.

 The Seller posts an Offer to the market by clicking on the “Post Offer” button on the trading screen.
 Be aware that once the Offer is posted to the market, it cannot be retrieved or recalled.
 Consider your decisions carefully before clicking on the “Post Offer” button.